carlosjennings1991/kickstarter_analysis/README.md

 # An Analysis of Kickstarter Campaigns.

-In this analysis, kickstarter campaigns are analyzed by category, subcategory, success rates and launch date.
+In this analysis, Kickstarter campaigns are analyzed by category, subcategory, success rates and launch date.
 The subject for this analysis, Louise, is hoping to successfully raise enough money for her play *Fever*.
 She has already come close to her goal of £4,000 but she wants to understand three key issues:

 - When is the best time to launch a Theater campaign.